kwikteam/phy-doc/docs/api.md

 # API documentation of phy

-phy is an open source electrophysiological data analysis package in Python for neuronal recordings made with high-density multielectrode arrays containing up to thousands of channels.
+Spike sorting and ephys data analysis for 1000 channels and beyond.

 ## Table of contents